MicrosoftDocs/azure-docs/articles/hdinsight/domain-joined/apache-domain-joined-configure.md

         ![HDInsight domain joined advanced settings domain](./media/apache-domain-joined-configure/hdinsight-domain-joined-portal-advanced-domain-settings.png)

-        - Domain name:
+        - Domain name: Enter the domain name you used in [Create an Azure Active Directory](#create-an-azure-active-directory).
-        - Domain user name:
+        - Domain user name: Enter the AD administrator user name you used in [Create an Azure Active Directory](#create-an-azure-active-directory).
-        - Organization Unit:
+        - Organization Unit: See the screenshot for an example.
-        - LDAPS URL:
+        - LDAPS URL: See the screenshot for an example
-        - Access user group:
+        - Access user group: Enter the user group name you created in [Create AD users and groups](#optionally-createad-users-and-groups)
-    - Virtual network:
+    - Virtual network: Select the virtual network you created in [Create an Azure Active Directory](#create-an-azure-active-directory).
+The default name used in the template is **adVNET**.
-    - Subnet:
+    - Subnet: The default name used in the template is **adSubnet**.